 - Reliable decision making

 - Enhanced stakeholder confidence through compliance and improved reputation

 You could also go to www.theIAM.org which also lists many benefits.

-However, if you asked me to pull out something a little different in addition to all of these (with which I agree) then I would say one of the greatest benefits is a change in culture in the organisation.
-I truly believe that in an organisation that has adopted AM concepts and allowed them to mature, there is a clear view about where the organisation is headed and where it should be investing its limited spend to best deliver value and manage risk to acceptable levels.
+However, if you asked me to pull out something a little different in addition to all of these (with which I agree) then I would say one of the greatest benefits is a change in culture in the organization.
+I truly believe that in an organization that has adopted AM concepts and allowed them to mature, there is a clear view about where the organization is headed and where it should be investing its limited spend to best deliver value and manage risk to acceptable levels.